syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Radial-Gauge.md

 ## Custom Renderer Support for Radial Gauge

-The appearance of the Radial Gauge is customized by using the IRadialGaugeRenderer.
+The appearance of the Radial Gauge is customized by using the `IRadialGaugeRenderer`.
 This interface provides few methods to control painting over the OuterArc, Needle, Major ticks, Minor ticks, Label, Ranges etc.

 To customize the appearance,

-1. Create a new custom renderer class and implement each of the members defined in IRadialGaugeRenderer.
+1. Create a new custom renderer class and implement each of the members defined in `IRadialGaugeRenderer`.
-2. Assign instance of your custom renderer to the Renderer property of Radial Gauge.
+2. Assign instance of your custom renderer to the `Renderer` property of Radial Gauge.
 By default, Radial Gauge is painted by using its default renderer.

 The following code demonstrates the same.